The Slatington News:

 At his death, he was buried in Fairview cemetery.

 1 May 1873 The partnership of Roper and Schlauch dissolved when Roper left because of the demands of his law practice.
-G. Bayard Fickardt (1853-1921), from Bethlehem, purchased Roper's interest in the newspaper.
+G. Bayard Fickardt (1853-1921) purchased Roper's interest in the newspaper.

 According to his obituary in The Morning Call, Fickardt learned the printing trade at the age of fifteen and worked for a while on a weekly paper in Ohio and then on several other metropolitan papers.
 He returned to Bethlehem and became the editor of The Bethlehem Times and later the assistant business manager and then the city editor.
 He was also a colleague of D. J. Godshalk while working in Bethlehem.
 After a short retirement, he returned to work at the Bethlehem Printing Company as a proofreader.
 A lifetime newspaper man, he never married.
 He was buried in Nisky Hill cemetery in Bethlehem, PA.
 Interestingly, he was actively involved in promoting professional cycling in the early twentieth century.